tareq1988/fb-group-to-wp/README.md

 # Facebook Group to WordPress

-A simple plugin that imports posts from facebook groups to your WordPress blog, every half hourl!
+A simple plugin that imports posts from facebook groups to your WordPress blog, every half hour!

 > **Acknowledgement:**
 > You shouldn't use this plugin to pull posts from the groups you didn't created.
 The author doesn't take any responsibility for any kind of abuse.